André de Ruyter

 In December 2019, he was appointed CEO of Eskom, South Africa's state-owned electricity company.
-On 14 December 2022, it was reported that he would soon step down as CEO of Eskom.
+On 14 December 2022, it was reported that he would soon step down.

-De Ruyter published a book, Truth to Power, in May 2023, which detailed his three years at Eskom, and the level of pillaging, looting and political interference that contributed to the energy provider's downfall.
+De Ruyter published a book, Truth to Power, in May 2023, which detailed his three years at Eskom, and the level of alleged pillaging, looting and political interference that contributed to the energy provider's downfall.

 Early life and education

 De Ruyter was born in Pretoria in 1968.
 He holds a Bachelor's degree from the University of Pretoria, a Bachelor of Civil Law certificate and Bachelor of Laws degree from the University of South Africa, and a Masters of Business Administration from the Nyenrode Business University.

 Career

 Appointment

 In December 2019, de Ruyter was appointed CEO of Eskom, South Africa's publicly owned electricity company.
 According to The Citizen, during his tenure, de Ruyter targeted 'coal theft syndicates', improved maintenance, and oversaw a shift towards renewable power.
 However during his tenure South Africa suffered the worst electricity blackouts in history.